Judge suspends Michigan’s dormant 1931 abortion ban

 Gleicher said other Michigan laws regulating abortion will remain in full effect.

+The attorney general’s office typically defends against challenges to Michigan laws.
+But Attorney General Dana Nessel, a Democrat, declined to get involved; She, too, believes the abortion ban is illegal and welcomed the injunction.

+Instead, Right to Life of Michigan and the Michigan Catholic Conference stepped in to oppose Planned Parenthood.

-Gov. Gretchen Whitmer, a Democrat, called the decision a victory.
+Gov. Gretchen Whitmer called the injunction a victory.

-It “sends the message that Michigan’s 1931 law banning abortion, even in cases of rape or incest, should not go into effect even if Roe is overturned,” Whitmer said.
+It “sends the message that Michigan’s 1931 law banning abortion, even in cases of rape or incest, should not go into effect even if Roe is overturned,” Whitmer, a Democrat, said.
 “It will help ensure that Michigan remains a place where women have freedom and control over their own bodies.”

 The lawsuit by Planned Parenthood, which performs abortions, is one of two legal challenges in the state.
 Whitmer, who supports abortion rights, has asked the Michigan Supreme Court to bypass lower courts and declare the 91-year-old law unconstitutional.

 In May, Politico published a leaked draft of a U.S. Supreme Court opinion.
-The document indicates the court could be poised to overturn its landmark Roe v.
-Wade decision that legalized abortion nationwide.
+The document indicates the court could be poised to overturn Roe v.
+Wade.

+Gleicher, who also serves as chief judge on the Michigan Court of Appeals, informed the parties in April that she makes annual contributions to Planned Parenthood and, as a lawyer, represented the organization in a 1997 case.
+She said she didn’t feel it should disqualify her.